Cornell-Tech-Urban-Tech-Hub/heatriskmap/README.md

 ## description

-This application is an experimental dashboard that two new indices published by federal agencies to help understand the health impacts of extreme heat — the NWS Heat Risk and the CDC Heat and Health Index.
+This is a SANDBOX version of [this app](https://github.com/Cornell-Tech-Urban-Tech-Hub/heat-risk-vulnerability-dashboard), an experimental dashboard that two new indices published by federal agencies to help understand the health impacts of extreme heat — the NWS Heat Risk and the CDC Heat and Health Index.

 It consists of two parts:

 - A Python **scraper** script that is deployed to AWS with Terraform, and runs an AWS Batch job nightly to fetch and preprocess data from the NWS and CDC.
 - A Python web **dash** streamlit app that is deployed with to AWS Fargate with AWS CDK.

+This SANDBOX version allows users to select a start date to view historical forecast data.

 ## `dash`